Learn more about our masters of science in higher education administration program

 Application submission deadline for the Master’s and Doctorate degrees is December 1 for Summer or Fall semester.
 Candidates will be required to come to campus for an interview with faculty, if the faculty considers it necessary.
 All admission decisions will be made by mid-March.
-Application submission deadline for the Masters degree is August 15 for Summer semester.
+Application submission deadline for the Masters degree is August 15 for Spring semester.
 Admission decisions will made late September/early October.

 To be admitted to a graduate program, you must apply to the EAHR department and Texas A&M University.How to Apply